steffest/amiga/Workbench Themes/CD32/readme.md

  - Set the Workbench background image and save (WBPattern in Prefs)
  - Use IconCopy to change all icons - yes: by hand for now. the icon goes in the left box, the target you want to change in the right.
  - I used a simple striped pattern as windows pattern, you can set that using WBPattern in Prefs - totally optional of course.
+ - You can remove the border of the icons through
+   - prefs/Workbench
+   - In the "Icons" section on the right set the option "Border Size" to "No Border"
+ - You can make the labels below the icons transparent through
+   - prefs/Font
+   - -> Select Workbench Icon Text
+   - -> set "Mode" to "Text" (instead of Text+Field)